katholt/srst2/README.md

     slurm_srst2.py -h

 The downloaded directory also contains things that might be useful for srst2 users:

-data/resistance.fasta contains a preliminary resistance sequence database that can be used for identifying resistance genes
+data/ contains a databases for resistance genes and plasmids

-database_clustering/ contains scripts and instructions for formatting of gene databases for use with srst2
+database_clustering/ contains scripts and instructions for formatting of other gene databases for use with srst2

-example.txt contains a tutorial/example on running srst2 using public data
+[example.txt](example.txt) contains a tutorial/example on running srst2 using public data

 Basic usage - MLST